panther711/stack_aiBot/src/Readme.md

 arguments:
   -h, --help            show this help message and exit -p FILES_PATH, --files-path FILES_PATH
-                        Path of the files to be processed -n DB_NAME, --db-name DB_NAME
+                        Path of the data dumps files -n DB_NAME, --db-name DB_NAME
-                        Path of the file to be written to -f FILES_LIST [FILES_LIST ...], --files-list FILES_LIST [FILES_LIST ...]
+                        Name of mongo database default (Stackbot) -f FILES_LIST [FILES_LIST ...], --files-list FILES_LIST [FILES_LIST ...]
-                        List of the files to be parsed and added to db
+                        List of the files to be parsed and added to database
 ```